peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 * `EFloat Pow​(int exponentSmall,
    EContext ctx)`<br>
  Raises this object's value to the given exponent.
+* `EFloat Pow​(EFloat exponent)`<br>
+ Raises this object's value to the given exponent, using unlimited precision.
 * `EFloat Pow​(EFloat exponent,
    EContext ctx)`<br>
  Raises this object's value to the given exponent.
 * `EInteger Precision()`<br>
- Finds the number of digits in this number's mantissa (significand).
+ Finds the number of digits in this number's significand.
 * `EFloat Quantize​(int desiredExponentInt,
         EContext ctx)`<br>
- Returns a binary float with the same value but a new exponent.
+ Returns a binary floating-point number with the same value but a new exponent.
 * `EFloat Quantize​(EFloat otherValue,
         EContext ctx)`<br>
- Returns a binary float with the same value as this object but with the same exponent as another binary float.
+ Returns a binary floating-point number with the same value as this object but with the same exponent as another binary floating-point number.
 * `EFloat Quantize​(EInteger desiredExponent,
         EContext ctx)`<br>
- Returns a binary float with the same value but a new exponent.
+ Returns a binary floating-point number with the same value but a new exponent.
 * `EFloat Reduce​(EContext ctx)`<br>
- Returns an object with the same numerical value as this one but with trailing zeros removed from its mantissa (significand).
+ Returns an object with the same numerical value as this one but with trailing zeros removed from its significand.
 * `EFloat Remainder​(EFloat divisor,
          EContext ctx)`<br>
  Finds the remainder that results when dividing two arbitrary-precision